Chapter 9:

 “What are you doing?!”
 She screamed, her hand so big it eclipsed my tiny wrist.

 “You!”
-I pushed Chelsea with all my might, which didn’t even end of phasing her, really.
+I pushed Chelsea with all my might, which didn’t amount to much.
 “You all…why are you doing this?!
 I’m so close…” The others entering the room made me feel cornered, so I couldn’t bottle it up anymore!
 “I want to go back home!
 I want to be able to be with Mom, Dad, and my brother, and this is the only chance I have to show that I’m learning!
 If Dad doesn’t see me dancing that stupid ballet, then I’ll never be able to go back!
 I’ll be stuck here like all of you!
 You just want my spot!
 I know you’re all jealous of me!
 That I have a future!
 That I’ll find a handsome husband!
 That I’ll be the most beautiful, best dancer in the world!
 That you’ll have nothing, and I’ll have everything!
 You all hate me?!
 Well, I hate you!”

 Everyone went silent.
-I didn’t mean to go that far, but there was too much built up animosity.
-I left after that and begged for another room; skipping practice the next day too, but working on my own, lonely and silent.
+That didn’t help.
+No one screamed back, or showed the slightest animosity!
+I left and begged for another room; skipping practice the next day too, but working on my own, alone.

 Late one evening, our instructor came to my temporary my room to check on me.
 “I heard you had an argument with the others.
 Are you alright?”
 I felt like the worst person in the world, betraying the only people that ever cared!
 Our instructor, he ended up as the only person I had left.
-I wrapped my arms around him and bawled my eyes out, he couldn’t even make it through the door.
+I wrapped my arms around him and bawled my eyes out before he could even make it through the door.
 “Amala…” He rubbed my back as I cried.
-Those tears from the fight with Chelsea, and some never wept from years of living under my father’s roof, they all came out.
+Those tears from the fight with Chelsea, and some never wept from years of living under my father’s roof, all came out.
 “You don’t need to worry.
 I’m here for you.
 Even if they all leave you…I’ll be here.”
-His warm hand rested gently atop my head as he pulled me close with an arm around my waist.
-We were so close, I could hear his heart beating, feel his body and smell his breath.
-It was the first I’d ever been so close to a man that wasn’t my father, but the instructor, I trusted him.
-He’d helped me so much, taught me everything I knew about ballet, he was my mentor.
-His voice was always soothing and with a confidence I’d never heard before, it created an aura of safety in his presence.
-“Amala…lay down…” He released his grip and slowly backed me onto the bed, gently closing the door behind him.
+His warm hand rested gently atop my head as he pulled me in close with an arm around my waist.
+We were so close I could hear his heart beating, feel and smell his breath.
+It was the first I’d ever embraced a man that wasn’t my father, but I trusted my instructor.
+He’d helped me so much, taught me everything I knew about ballet, he was my mentor!
+His voice was always soothing and with a confidence I’d never heard before, creating an aura of safety in his presence.
+“Amala…lay down.”
+He released his grip and slowly backed me onto the bed, gently closing the door behind him.
 I had no idea what he wanted.
 Maybe he wanted me to sleep, to rest and forget the pain.
 I thought that until he closed in…

 “Amala?
 Hey, you told me to come by!
 I see your lights are on, so…” Chelsea banged on the door!
 I never told her to come by the room, nor was the door locked, so I was surprised she didn’t just burst in.
 “Is the door stuck?
 I’ll go get the maintenance staff!”
 Instantly our instructor met Chelsea at the door!
 “Oh!
 Is Amala in?”